LakshyaG42/ApplicationTracker/README.md

 # Application Tracker

 This is a simple application tracker to help keep track of job applications.
+Feel free to check out my [website](https://lakshyag42.github.io/application-tracker.html) to learn more

 ## Features